 The Green Party of Alberta supports replacing our current winner-take-all FPTP voting system with one that produces results significantly more proportional to the way Albertans cast their ballots.

-The proportional system adopted would be used for at least two general elections after which time a referendum would be held to determine if Albertans are satisfied with the change or want to go back to the old system.
+The proportional system adopted by the Legislature would be used for at least two general elections after which time a referendum would be held to determine if Albertans are satisfied with the change or want to go back to the old system.